My name’s Andy, but you knew that, right?

 In May 2012 I had my first short story published in Takahē Magazine.
 Even better, I was paid for my story.
 The princely sum of $40.
 You can find this story in my anthology “The Wooden Hills: A Collection of Dark Tales’.

 Today I’m working on all sorts of stuff: novels, more short stories.
-Keep an eye on this website or subscribe to my mailing list if you want to be informed of new material.
+Keep an eye on this website or my YouTube channel if you want to be informed of new material.
 I really like Wendy King’s ominous description of me [from the Foreword to my first book],

 “So read on, but be mindful – even when you have finished this book – that Andy Evans is still out there, writing.”